joelouthan/theologic.us/content/posts/here-is-love/0029-here-is-love-he-is-our-revelation-romans-819-22.md

 ---
-title: 'Here is Love: He is Our Revelation – Romans 8:19-22'
+title: 'Here is Love: Romans 8:19-22 He is Our Revelation'
 author: Joseph Louthan
 date: 2013-09-02T13:00:21+00:00
 categories: